 The counselors emphasize the importance of responding honestly and the power in using their voice, and over time, when teachers change their instruction based on their feedback, students see the impact of their honest responses.

-Either Trinidad Garza's principal or assistant principal shares the survey feedback with teachers in a one-on-one, non-evaluative session.
+Step 5.
+Review the survey results with your teachers: Either Trinidad Garza's principal or assistant principal shares the survey feedback with teachers in a one-on-one, non-evaluative session.
 They have two ways of looking at the student feedback: a four-point scale on close-ended questions and qualitative feedback from open-ended questions.
 The point scale highlights teacher strengths and areas of improvement, and the written feedback lets teachers know their students' experience in the classroom and how they can specifically help them.

 A non-evaluative feedback review is important in creating an atmosphere where teachers feel supported and encouraged to take risks in their classroom, emphasizes Lombardi.
 "I do not include any kind of judgement,” she says.
 “I want it to really be their professional growth, and as a consequence, we have teachers who do change the way that they teach.
 For example, in one case, the students said that the class was not rigorous.
 The teacher had an a-ha moment.
 'I thought I was really rigorous, and I'm not.
 Let me reevaluate what I'm asking them to do,' she told me.
 That's how those surveys work."

 The principal and teacher weed out surveys from disgruntled students, as well as those with over-the-top praise.
 "There were two or three students who used the survey as an opportunity to say, 'I'm going to voice every problem I've ever had,' says Hess.
 "But together, Dr. Lombardi and I sorted out the outliers and established a range, grouping the rest of the surveys by common themes that were coming up."